hbctraining/main/registrations/AllFunders_Intro_to_Shell.md

 This is one of our basic [workshops](https://hbctraining.github.io/main/), and has **NO prerequisites** and no prior programming experience is required.

-This workshop is a prerequisite for advanced workshops introducing the analysis of RNA-seq, ChIP-seq and Introduction to Chromatin biology.
+This workshop is a prerequisite for advanced [workshops](https://hbctraining.github.io/main/#advanced-topics) introducing the analysis of RNA-seq, ChIP-seq and Introduction to Chromatin biology.

----

-### Course requirements:**

-- Mandatory attendance for all three classes
-- 2-3 hours of reading and exercises from selected lessons before each workshop session
-- Active paricipation during discussion sessions

-Instruction will be mostly learner-centric.
-Online classes will be focused on exercises and discussion.
-Please make sure you take this into account when you sign up for the workshop!

 ---